Software Engineering | Incremental process model

 First, a simple working system implementing only a few basic features is built and then that is delivered to the customer.
-Then thereafter many successive iterations/ versions are implemented and delivered to the customer until the desired system is realized.
+Then thereafter many successive iterations/ versions are implemented and delivered to the customer until the desired system is released.

-Life cycle activities –
+Life cycle activities:

 Once the core features are fully developed, then these are refined to increase levels of capabilities by adding new functions in Successive versions.
 Each incremental version is usually developed using an iterative waterfall model of development.

-Types of Incremental model –
+Types of Incremental model:

-When to use this –
+When to use this:

-- Funding Schedule, Risk, Program Complexity, or need for early realization of benefits.
+1. Funding Schedule, Risk, Program Complexity, or need for early realization of benefits.

-- When Requirements are known up-front.
+2. When Requirements are known up-front.

-- When Projects having lengthy developments schedules.
+3. When Projects have lengthy development schedules.

-- Projects with new Technology.
+4. Projects with new Technology.

 - Error Reduction (core modules are used by the customer from the beginning of the phase and then these are tested thoroughly)